ezBastion/doc/setup/04-ezb_srv.rst

-4/ front server (ezb_srv)
+4/ Front server (ezb_srv)
 ====================

 this is the service that is responsible for routing and validating authorizations.
 It receive the requests and give them to the workers.
 It is advisable to have at least two servers behind a load balancer.
 You must copy all public certificat from STA services to cert folder.

 Windows